BakkerGames/GRIF_Binaries/README.md

 This GitHub site contains executable binaries for various systems and the current source code.

-Each includes LICENSE.md, README.md, DETAILS.md, SYNTAX.md, a demo "Cloak Of Darkness" game, and a demo "Tic Tac Toe" game.
+Each includes LICENSE.md, README.md, DETAILS.md, and SYNTAX.md document files, plus "CloakOfDarkness.grif" and "TicTacToe.grif" demo games.

 GRIF is written in C# .NET 8.
 See the [GRIF](https://github.com/BakkerGames/GRIF) GitHub site for full source.